Savile Row tailors open doors into exclusive world

 "We're not a sort of hocus pocus bunch of people behind frosted windows.
 We're actually pretty decent people who do a pretty decent job doing our damnedest to make really nice clothes and that's what gives us the buzz," Skinner said.

-Two-piece suits from the country's top craftsmen in men's clothing start from 3,000 pounds ($4,719), but customers who may be daunted by the eye-watering prices for bespoke clothing from a Savile Row tailor have some options.
+Two-piece suits from the country's top craftsmen in men's clothing start from 3,000 pounds, but customers who may be daunted by the eye-watering prices for bespoke clothing from a Savile Row tailor have some options.

 Dege & Skinner provides many alternative methods of payment to encourage people to buy on Savile Row, added Michael Skinner.